ulrikhaaland/MUSCO/APPDESCRIPTION.md

   - Determine appropriate next steps when an option is clicked.

 #### Example Workflow
-1. The user selects the bicep on the model and clicks the "Learn more" option.
+1. **Selection**: User selects the bicep on the 3D model
+2. **Initial Options**: Chat popup appears with quick-start options like "Learn more" and "I have an issue"
+3. **User Action**: User clicks "Learn more" about the bicep
-2. The LLM queries information about the bicep.
+4. **Streaming Response**: LLM begins streaming contextual information about the bicep in real-time
-3. The LLM provides basic information and/or follow-up questions, such as:
+5. **Follow-up Questions**: After the response completes, quick-reply buttons appear with relevant options:
-   - How to train the bicep?
+   - "How to train the bicep?"
-   - What is the function of the bicep?
+   - "What is the function of the bicep?"
-   - Why are the biceps important?
+   - "Why are the biceps important?"
+   - "Show me bicep exercises"
+6. **Continued Interaction**: User can either click a quick-reply button or type a custom question
+7. **Program Generation**: If appropriate, the LLM may offer to generate a personalized exercise or recovery program

 ---

 ## Exercise/Recovery Program
+The app can generate personalized exercise and recovery programs based on user needs:

+**Program Generation Process**
-- During chat, the LLM may ask if the user wants an exercise or recovery program for the selected body part.
+- During chat, the LLM may identify opportunities to offer customized programs
-- If the user opts in, the LLM asks additional questions (e.g., age, exercise frequency).
-- The generated program will be displayed appropriately within the app.
+- Users can explicitly request programs through follow-up questions or direct input
+- The system asks qualifying questions to personalize the program:
+  - Age and fitness level
+  - Exercise frequency and experience
+  - Specific issues or goals
+  - Available equipment
+  - Time constraints

+**Program Features**
+- **Structured Programs**: Multi-day programs with progressive difficulty
+- **Exercise Database**: Access to comprehensive exercise library with proper form instructions
+- **Recovery Focus**: Specialized programs for injury recovery and pain management
+- **Contextual Recommendations**: Programs tailored to the specific body part selected
+- **Integration**: Programs are seamlessly integrated into the chat experience

+---

+## Technical Implementation

+### Chat System Architecture
+The chat system is built with modern React patterns for optimal performance and user experience:

+**Components**
+- **ChatMessages**: Core message rendering and interaction handling
+- **PartPopup**: Desktop chat container with input controls
+- **Mobile Integration**: Optimized for mobile bottom sheets and touch interactions

+**Key Features**
+- **Real-time Streaming**: WebSocket-like streaming for immediate response feedback
+- **State Management**: Efficient state handling for messages, loading states, and user interactions
+- **Auto-scroll Intelligence**: Smart scrolling that respects user behavior while maintaining usability
+- **Responsive Design**: Seamless experience across desktop and mobile devices
+- **Performance Optimized**: Virtualized rendering and efficient re-render patterns

+**User Experience Enhancements**
+- **Smooth Animations**: Carefully crafted transitions and micro-interactions
+- **Visual Feedback**: Loading states, typing indicators, and error handling
+- **Touch Optimization**: Mobile-first design with touch-friendly interface elements
+- **Accessibility**: Screen reader support and keyboard navigation

 ---